-This report provides an acoustic assessment of the proposed Leaford Solar Farm and associated battery storage facilities, referred to as 'the Proposed Development' herein, in terms of operational impacts.
-Two Members of the Institute of Acoustics (MIOA) have been involved in its production and details of their experience and qualifications can be found in Appendix A.
+This report provides an acoustic assessment of the proposed Leaford Solar Farm and associated battery storage facilities, referred to as 'the Proposed Development' herein, in terms of operational sound.
+Three Members of the Institute of Acoustics (MIOA) have been involved in its production and details of their experience and qualifications can be found in Appendix A.

-An assessment of the noise generated by the equipment installed as ancillary to the solar panels has been undertaken in accordance with BS 4142:2014 + A1:2019 'BS 4142 Methods for Rating and Assessing Industrial & Commercial Sound' incorporating guidance provided by the World Health Organisation (WHO).
+An assessment of the sound generated by the equipment installed as ancillary to the solar panels has been undertaken in accordance with BS 4142:2014 + A1:2019 'Methods for Rating and Assessing Industrial & Commercial Sound' with reference to documentation provided by the World Health Organisation (WHO) where necessary.

-A survey of the existing background and ambient/residual noise levels experienced at two properties neighbouring the development has been undertaken to inform the assessment and the results have been used as representative of other locations surrounding the site.
+A survey of the existing background and ambient sound levels experienced at two properties neighbouring the development have been undertaken to inform the assessment and the results have been used as representative of other locations surrounding the site.